scarydoors/currency-converter-react/README.md

 # CurrencyConversionForm

-This component has changed quite a bit, I have moved the initial fetching of exchangeRates from the App component into this one.
+This component has changed quite a bit, I have moved the initial (and now subsequent) fetching of exchangeRates from the App component into this one.

-Leveraging the Query API instead of manually writing a thunk I have used useQuery hooks which basically work the same but without the boilerplate.
+Leveraging the Query API, instead of manually writing a thunk, I have used useQuery hooks which basically work the same but without the boilerplate.